davide-gith/Cloth-simulation/pbd_xpbd.md

 11)    v_i = (x_i - prev_i)\dt
 ```
 Lines 2 to 4 perform a symplectic Euler integration step on the velocities and the positions, and the current pos $x_i$ is assigned to the previous position.
 The positions $x_i$ are not the final positions, but rather predictions that will be corrected to satisfy the constraint.
 The solver, in lines 5 to 9, iteratively corrects the predicted positions by resolving all constraints and computing the $\Delta x_i$ correction vector.
 In cases where the constraints are numerous, solving them one at a time per timestep will result in overly elastic objects; for this reason, the constraints are solved *n* times per timestep.
+Line 10 to 11 are used to update the positions and the velocities.
+This integretion system is very similar to the Verlet method.

+Instead of solving the same constraint multiple times, it is more effective to perform multiple substeps and solve each constraint only once, as this speeds up convergence.
+Therefore, we can rewrite the algorithm as follows:
 ```
 0) init data with dt_s = dt/n
 1) simulation loop